kartsan/PyDSA/DS1054Z version by Kerr Smith/README.md

 Original code:
 https://github.com/rheslip/PyDSA

-This is a version of which uses python-vxi11 package to connect to the scope via network.
+This version uses python-vxi11 package to connect to the scope via network.
 NI-VISA is then not required.
 Please install python-vxi11 first: https://github.com/python-ivi/python-vxi11/

 For Ubuntu, you probably need to install these extra packages: